Visual effects (VFX)

 Build a portfolio:

 If you are approaching this role through the artist route, it’s important to have work to show off to admissions tutors and employers.
 Learn the software, experiment with VFX programs and create a showreel.
 Focus on producing a portfolio which includes relevant lighting work to showcase your immediate practical skills.
 Go to build your VFX portfolio to learn how.
+Watch ScreenSkills’ advice on VFX showreels.
+It’s really important to develop your appreciation for VFX.
+Make sure you’re familiar with what’s out there.

 Get a degree: